asyncapi/website/pages/blog/api-first-with-asyncapi.md

 > Providers publish events and subscribe to commands/queries/requests.

-If you still find confusing which is a provider and a client just use this rule: In a given messaging scenario, there can be only one provider of a message, while there can be multiple clients..
+If you still find it confusing which is a provider and a client, use this rule: In a given messaging scenario, there can be only one provider of a message, while there can be multiple clients.
 If the provider is producing messages, use the `publish` section.
 If the provider is consuming messages, use the `subscribe` section.

 ### Messages